-Compared to the rest of the Washington D.C. market, the Burke region has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Washington D.C. market, the Burke region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 0 listings have been posted online, which means listings are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About NaN% of the available leases in the Burke are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 0 listings have been listed, which means spaces are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About Inf% of the available leases in the Burke are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,000 sqft.
-Most properties in this region are close to 3 stories.
-Most buildings in this region were built in 1985 and are Class B.
+Most properties in this region are around 3 stories.
+Most buildings in this market were built in 1985 and are Class B.